elihartnett/HSDTheme/README.md

 The **default theme** (`themes/default.json`) serves as the base configuration.
 You can create **custom themes** (e.g., `themes/custom.json`) to override specific tokens.
 Any token not explicitly defined in a custom theme will fall back to the default theme.

-`SDTheme`s will be generated, allowing seamless switching between themes.
+`SDThemer` will be generated, allowing seamless switching between themes.

 ## Inputs